 This event is the first national convening dedicated to authentically explore what is and isn’t happening in K-12 blended and personalized learning.

 Director of the Office of Educational Technology for the US Department of Education.

 Co-founder, Distinguished Fellow and Board Member at the Clayton Christensen Institute.

 Partner at The Learning Accelerator

 Partner at the Charter School Growth Fund (CSGF)

-Take part in an invite only conversation between leaders, practitioners & researchers to design processes for tackling our complex k-12 problems…asking each other the question, "How can tech best extend the power of humans?"
+Take part in an invite-only conversation between leaders, practitioners, and researchers to design solutions for our complex k-12 problems.
+We'll tackle the question, "How can tech best extend the power of humans?"

-Participate in a sharing out of the best implementation success stories from across the country.
-District leaders, building leaders, classroom leaders, and student leaders all sharing what’s working for them and how they got to where they are today.
+Participate in an exchange of the best implementation success stories from across the country.
+District leaders, building leaders, classroom leaders, and student leaders will all share what’s working for them and how they got to where they are today.